kevScheuer/PyAmpPlots/README.md

 # FAQ
 As stated in the intro, the best place to get started is the [jupyter notebook tutorial](./analysis/tutorial.ipynb), which will take you step-by-step through aggregating fit results and plotting them.

-## How can I use this for my own non vector-pseudoscalar analysis?
+## How can I adopt this for my own analysis?

 ### Amplitude Naming
 When naming amplitudes like `reaction::sum_type::amp_name` there is unfortunately no single standard that enforces what `amp_name` looks like.
 This repo follows the vector-pseudoscalar inspired format, where `amp_name = eJPmL`, explained in the table below.